Nmesomachi8/Nmesomachi8/README.md

 🎯 Data Analyst with strong skills in Excel and Power BI, and growing expertise in SQL and Python.
 📊 Passionate about turning raw data into meaningful insights that drive business decisions.
 🎓 Biomedical Engineering student with strong analytical and problem-solving skills.
-🌍 Open to opportunities in all forms of Data Analytics — business, financial, healthcare, HR, and more.
+🌍 Open to opportunities in all forms of Data Analytics — business, financial, healthcare and HR analytics.

 ## Skills & Tools
 - Excel (Advanced: Pivot Tables, Power Query, Dashboards)